chef/chef-web-docs/chef_master/source/install_server_ha.rst

 High Availability: Backend Cluster
 =====================================================

-.. warning:: This topic is about an upcoming feature of the Chef server.

 This topic introduces the underlying concepts behind the architecture of the highly available |chef server| cluster.
 The topic then describes the setup and installation process for a highly available